16 January 2023

 In terms of quality, Elementor and Beaver Builder provide top-tier, professionally created templates and styling options.

-In terms of quantity, the Elementor page builder provides over 200 template designs for its users to pick from.
+In terms of quantity, the Elementor page builder offers more template designs for its users to pick from.

 Beaver Builder does provide extra solutions for large-scale projects, but you must purchase them individually.